thephpleague/route/index.md

 ## What is Route?

 Route is a fast routing/dispatcher package enabling you to build well designed performant web apps.
-At it's core is Nikita Popov's [FastRoute](https://github.com/nikic/FastRoute) package allowing this package to concentrate on the dispatch of your controllers.
+At its core is Nikita Popov's [FastRoute](https://github.com/nikic/FastRoute) package allowing this package to concentrate on the dispatch of your controllers.

 [Route on Packagist](https://packagist.org/packages/league/route)